microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 ---
-Order:
+Order: 24
-TOCTitle: TextMate sematics
+TOCTitle: Improving tokenization
-PageTitle: TextMate sematics
+PageTitle: Improving tokenization
-MetaDescription: TextMate sematics
+MetaDescription: Improving tokenization
-Date: 2017-02-15TextMate sematics
+Date: 2017-02-15
 Author: Alexandru Dima
 ---
-# STATUS: DONE, FEEDBACK WELCOME
+# Improving tokenization

-# A performance engineering episode from the Monaco/VS Code Editor – Improving tokenization
+*A performance engineering episode from the Monaco/VS Code Editor.*

-VS Code version 1.9 includes a cool performance improvement that has been cooking for a while, and I wanted to tell its story.
+VS Code version 1.9 includes a cool performance improvement that we've been working on and I wanted to tell its story.

-**TL;DR** TM themes will look more like their authors intended in VS Code 1.9, while being rendered faster and with less memory consumption.
+**TL;DR** TextMate themes will look more like their authors intended in VS Code 1.9, while being rendered faster and with less memory consumption.

 ---

 ## Tokenization

 Tokenization is the process of assigning tokens to source code.
 Tokens are then targeted by a theme, assigned colors, and voilà, your source code is rendered with colors.
 It is the one feature that turns a text editor into a code editor.